21 MIN READ

 Being a Good Role Model

-As with building vision above, a key part of being a good role model is leading from the front by developing expert power.
+As with building vision, above, a key part of being a good role model is leading from the front by developing expert power.
 A leader can't rely on position alone: by keeping current, and staying relevant within the organization, you'll inspire people because you're worthy of your power and authority, not just because you're the boss.

-Managing Performance Effectively (Questions 3, 13)
+Managing Performance Effectively

 Effective leaders manage performance by setting their expectations clearly and concisely.
 When everyone knows what's expected, it's much easier to get high performance.
 There's little uncertainty, therefore you can deal with performance issues quickly.
 And if things have already started to slide, our article on Re-Engaging Team Members offers some excellent tips for turning a negative situation back to a positive one.

 Providing Support and Stimulation

-Think about your approach to Task Allocation, and look for opportunities to match people with jobs and responsibilities that will help them grow and develop.
-Use Heron's Six Categories of Intervention to help you decide when and how to help team members for maximum effectiveness.
-Perform Training Needs Assessments on a regular basis to determine what your team needs to be successful.
+Think about your approach to Task Allocation, and look for opportunities to match people with jobs and responsibilities that will help them to grow and develop.
+Use Heron's Six Categories of Intervention to decide when and how to help them to shine.
+Regularly perform Training Needs Assessments to determine what your team needs to be successful.

 To be successful in your career, regardless of your title or position, focus on developing your leadership skills.